 But don’t downgrade the experience.
 It’s better to choose quality over quantity.
 For example, if you wanted to go for 10 days, take 7 instead but always in a good location and with great attractions.

 Spreadsheets?
 No, thanks.
 “Budgeting should be easy so you don’t give up”—this is the core idea behind the Finmatex app.
 Instead of looking for Excel templates and dealing with formulas, columns and sheets, Finmatex offers easy-to-use interface for savings.
 Here’s how to start budgeting in 5 easy steps:

 - Download the Finmatex app.
-It’s available on Android and iOS, and we have a 30-day free trial for you to make the most of it.
+It’s available on Android and iOS, and we have a 1-week free trial for you to make the most of it.

 - Connect your banking account.